Thank you to everyone who participated in our April STAND events! Stay tuned for more in july.

-This April, we invite you to join hundreds of thousands of people across the country, and take a STAND Against Racism.
 This year, our main theme is Stand Against Racism: Building A Safe, Economically Secure Future for Women and Girls.

 The theme year was inspired by the history-making group of women of color elected to office this year.
 Structural and institutional racism raise additional barriers for women of color and girls of color including educational disparity, the wage gap, and access to health and social services.
 The YWCA emphatically believes that women of color have always led change and stands with them in solidarity as they continue to lead the way.
 It is also imperative to secure a future for young girls of color, creating a world where they can live fearlessly.